 The administration, using either the Licensing Office or the Corporation Counsel's Office, should immediately work toward implementing legislative action to rescind General Ordinances that are seen as unnecessary or obsolete.
-However, since specific licenses have already been created for a number of events that have continued to occur in the City; such as circuses, concerts, professional hockey and stage productions, these licenses should be used until they are deemed to be unnecessary and should be used correctly.
+However, since specific licenses have already been created for a number of events that have continued to occur in the City; such as circuses, concerts, professional hockey and stage productions, these licenses should be used correctly until they are deemed to be unnecessary.

-The fact that incorrect licenses and erroneous licensing fees have been treated as being acceptable reflects a poor management style and is a disservice to the public.
+The fact that incorrect licensing fees have been treated as being acceptable reflects a poor management style and is a disservice to the public.
 An excellent example of how a lax attitude has significance, relates to various events held in Onondaga County facilities, as discussed in Finding #3 above.

-Milip J. LaTessa Syracuse City Auditor
+Philip J. LaTessa Syracuse City Auditor

-April 4, 2011
+July 05, 2011